celinawong21/WF-ML-Model/README.md

 * **ELTV x % Change in UPB**
 <img width="550" alt="image" src="https://github.com/celinawong21/WF-ML-Model/assets/159848729/e94e0fe8-bd39-4294-b62d-35e31982718d">

 This plot shows that when the Estimated Loan-to-Value ratio is high, and there's a lower percentage change in the Unpaid Principal Balance, there is a significant interaction effect.
-This could indicate a higher probability of default in scenarios where LTV is high but the UPB isn't reducing quickly.
-It could imply that borrowers with high LTVs who are not paying down their loan principal rapidly are at a higher risk of default.
+This could indicate a higher probability of default in scenarios where ELTV is high but the UPB isn't reducing quickly.
+It could imply that borrowers with high ELTVs who are not paying down their loan principal rapidly are at a higher risk of default.

 * **% Change in UPB x Credit Score**